erikt/MiamiStateMachine/README.md

 ```

 There is also `rejectedEventStream()`, to be able to know when processed events did __not__ lead to a transition.
 Its
-elements are the rejected event, together with the state the state machine was at: `(from: State, for: Event)`.
+elements are `RejectedEvent` values, with the rejected `event` and the `state` the state machine was at.

 Some things to know about the streams: